JuanPabloDiaz/freeForGeeks/README.md

 ## Colors

-- [AI Colors](https://aicolors.co/) is a tool to generate color palettes using AI.
+- [AI Colors](https://aicolors.co/) is a tool to generate color palettes **using AI**.
+- [Coolors](https://coolors.co/) is a tool to generate color palettes.

+## Contrast Checker

+- [Contrast Coolors](https://coolors.co/contrast-checker) is a tool to check the contrast of text and background colors.
+- [Colorable](https://colorable.jxnblk.com/) is a tool to check the contrast of text and background colors. ⭐ [3.5k stars](https://github.com/jxnblk/colorable)

 ## CSS Games